Battle of Maleme: Initial phase

 The initial phase of the operation began on May 20, 1941.
-The Germans used gliders at Maleme, with the intention of landing the troops in the gliders to initially gain control of the ground, and then the bulk of the troops and heavier equipment would be brought in using the Junkers 52 transport planes landing at Maleme airport.
+The Germans used gliders at Maleme, with the intention of landing the troops in the gliders to initially gain control of the ground, and then the bulk of the troops and heavier equipment would be brought in using the Junkers Ju 52 transport planes landing at Maleme airfield.
 Gliders were launched from their towing transport plane offshore with the Germans intent on keeping the transport planes away from the anti-aircraft positions on the Island.
 Maleme was particularly dangerous to planes as the Maleme airport was heavily defended by anti-aircraft guns.

 At around 8 am of the morning of 20 May, gliders appeared in the sky over Maleme.
 This was followed up by German transport planes that began emptying paratroopers and supply canisters.
 This was West Group under the code-name "Comet", commanded by German paratroop general Eugen Meindl.
-The allied forces in the area were the 21st, 22nd and the 23rd battalions of the New Zealand Army, based at the Maleme airport and surrounding areas.
+The allied forces in the area were the 21st, 22nd and the 23rd battalions of the New Zealand Army, based at the Maleme airfield and surrounding areas.
 The defending New Zealanders started firing at them, and there were heavy losses for the Germans, with many paratroopers killed before they hit the ground.